-14 Disability Access
+14. Disability Access

-Where a vehicle is used for the carriage of disabled passengers in a wheelchair, the following conditions shall apply:
+Where a vehicle is used for the carriage of disabled passengers in a wheelchair or with an infirmity, the following conditions shall apply:

-- Access to and exit from the wheelchair position must not be constructed in any manner at any time except by wheelchair loading apparatus; - Wheelchair anchorage must be of the manufacturer's design and construction and secured in such a position as not to obstruct any emergency exit; - A suitable restraint must be available for the occupant and the wheelchair; - Access ramps must be securely fitted prior to use and be able to support the wheelchair and occupant and helper; - Ramps and lifts must be securely stored in the vehicle before it moves off; - Passengers in wheelchairs must not travel in a sideways position; - All equipment must be maintained in good working order and be available for use at all times; - The driver of any vehicle should have sufficient training in loading and conveying wheelchairs passengers.
+- Access to and exit from the wheelchair position must not be constructed in any manner at any time except by wheelchair loading apparatus; - Wheelchair anchorage must be of the manufacturer's design and construction and secured in such a position as not to obstruct any emergency exit; - A suitable restraint must be available for the occupant and the wheelchair; - Access ramps must be securely fitted prior to use and be able to support the wheelchair and occupant and helper; - Ramps, lifts and steps must be securely stored in the vehicle before it moves off; - Passengers in wheelchairs must not travel in a sideways position; - Any provisions to enable disabled accessoperate correctly in accordance with manufactures guidance; - All equipment must be maintained in good working order and be available for use at all times; - The driver of any vehicle should have sufficient training in loading and conveying wheelchairs passengers.

-15.Tyres
+15. Tyres